zalando-incubator/stackset-controller/docs/howtos.md

 ### Configure custom service ports

 In some cases you want to expose multiple ports in your service.
-For this use case it's posible to define the service ports on the `StackSet`.
+For this use case it's possible to define the service ports on the `StackSet`.

 ```yaml
 apiVersion: zalando.org/v1